+So, let's go to the source.
+What was Jesus really trying to do that day?
 Certainly he wasn't trying to divide his community and get himself killed in the process.
 Yes, Jesus may have said some things they didn't want to hear but Jesus tends to work from a place of love, not hate.
 And, if we know anything about Jesus, we know he is always teaching...teaching others about the expansiveness of God's love and calling others forth to get involved.
 Jesus is all about showing others what a responsible, compassionate, committed follower of Christ is all about.

-So, what might his motive be in this scene?
+What might his motive be in this scene?
 I would argue that it's a larger lesson of call.
 A call to each member of the community that they have a role to play in this greater mission of healing and redemption.
 That Jesus himself can only do so much but that each and every person can participate alongside him in the remaking of this world.